What Is the Library Memory Project?

 Attending a Memory Cafe

 Are you interested in attending?
 We’d love to see you.
-Register for a Memory Cafe by calling Wendy Betley at the Alzheimer’s Association at 800-272-3900.
+First-time attendees should contact the Alzheimer’s Association for more information or to register at 800-272-3900.